-- such communication which has the effect of interrupting the education environment - Explosions Preparing, possession, or igniting on school board property explosives likely to cause bodily injury or property damage - M. Sexual Acts Acts of sexual nature including, but not limited to battery, intercourse, at-tempted rape, or rape - N. Aggravated Battery Intentionally causing great bodily harm, disability, or permanent disfigurement, or use of deadly weapon - O. Inciting or participating in a major student disorder, leading, encouraging or assisting in major disruptions which result in destruction or damage of private or public property or personal injury to participants or others - P. Indecent exposure - Q. Unprovoked assault or attack on another individual - R. Possession, distribution or manufacture of pornography - S. Any offenses that are classified under the law as Felony Offenses - T. Continuous Pattern of Intentional Threats, Intimidation, Extortion, Harassment - U. Any other offense which the principal may deem reasonable to fall within this category after consideration of extenuating circumstances - Threatening or continuous use of profanity towards a School Board Employee - W. The intentional or unintentional use of an electronic device (audio and/or video) to capture nudity and/or sexual acts or demeaning visual or audio graphics. - X. Gangs - a.
-The presence of any apparel, jewelry, accessory or manner of grooming which, by virtue of its color, arrangement, trademark, symbol or any other attribute which indicates or implies membership or affiliation with such a group presenting a clear and present danger. - Incidents involving initiations, hazing, intimidations, and/or related activities of such group affiliations which are likely to cause bodily danger, physical harm or personal degradation or disgrace resulting in physical or mental harm or personal degradation or disgrace resulting in physical or mental harm to students - c.
-Wearing, carrying or displaying paraphernalia or exhibiting behavior or gestures symbolizing gang/group/club membership or causing or participating in activities which intimidate or affect other students.
+- U. Any other offense which the principal may deem reasonable to fall within this category after consideration of extenuating circumstances - V. Threatening or continuous use of profanity towards a School Board Employee - W. The intentional or unintentional use of an electronic device (audio and/or video) to capture nudity and/or sexual acts or demeaning visual or audio graphics - X. Gangs - - The presence of any apparel, jewelry, accessory or manner of grooming which, by virtue of its color, arrangement, trademark, symbol or any other attribute which indicates or implies membership or affiliation with such a group presenting a clear and present danger - Incidents involving initiations, hazing, intimidations, and/or related activities of such group affiliations which are likely to cause bodily danger, physical harm or personal degradation or disgrace resulting in physical or mental harm or personal degradation or disgrace resulting in physical or mental harm to students - Wearing, carrying or displaying paraphernalia or exhibiting behavior or gestures symbolizing gang/group/club membership or causing or participating in activities which intimidate or affect other students